Noahhw46/P2P-Chat/README.md

     ex.)
     python messenger.py --mode start --host localhost --port 12345

-One thing to note is that if you want to connect to a computer on the same network, you need to use the IP address of your computer on the interface you'll be on, i.e 10.0.0.1.
+If you want to connect two seperate computers, you need to use the IP address of your computer from the interface they'll be on, i.e 10.0.0.1.

 ## Future